kzolti/sqlite3-pb-ext-gen/README.md

 ### 7. Conclusion

-The sqlite3-pb-ext extension enables your ability to work with Protocol Buffers data within SQLite databases, providing a seamless and efficient solution for querying binary data.
+The extension created with sqlite3-pb-ext-gen allows you to work with Protocol Buffers data within SQLite databases, providing a seamless and efficient solution for querying binary data.
 Make sure to follow the recommended practices for Protobuf (https://protobuf.dev/programming-guides/dos-donts/).